World Health Assembly

 The Regional Committee meets as often as necessary.
 The Regional Director acts as its Secretary.

-The Sixty-seventh session of the WHO Regional Committee for Africa took place in Victoria Falls, Zimbabwe, from 28 August to 01 September 2017.
+The Sixty-eighth session of the WHO Regional Committee for Africa will take place in Dakar, capital of the Republic of Senegal, land of the Teranga, from 27 to 31 August 2018 at the King Fahd Hotel.
 The Regional Committee, comprising health ministers from the 47 countries in the Region, is the Governing Body of WHO in the African Region.

 The Programme Subcommittee (PSC) is a subsidiary body of the Regional Committee.
 It assists the Regional Committee by reviewing the budget, strategies, reports and proposed resolutions and advising on policy and governance matters.